bnray53/subtitleParser/README.md

 6. Copy the entire URL of this new page and paste this into the index.html file you previously opened in your editor.
    - The location where you place this link has been clearly marked with comments in the index.html program.
 7. Save and run index.html in your web-browser.

+## Notes

+- This program requires a stable internet connection when running it.